-Japanese food is famous around the world but specifically for two dishes – sushi and ramen.
-These two Japan dishes have made their way around the globe and back again, leaving their culinary mark along the way.
+Japanese food is popular around the world but specifically for two dishes – sushi and ramen.
+These two famous Japanese dishes have made their way around the globe and back again, leaving their culinary mark along the way.

 Most people outside of Japan view sushi as a luxury food that they either adore or abhor based on their affinity toward raw fish.
 And who doesn’t love ramen, the iconic Japanese noodle soup that’s available in most global cities?

 If you want to try sushi and ramen in Japan – you’re in luck.
 These dishes are easy to find at markets and restaurants throughout the country.
 But we implore you not to stop there.
-Otherwise, you’ll be missing out on some of the best aspects of Japanese cuisine.
+Otherwise, you’ll be missing out on some of the best foods of Japan as well as exciting aspects of Japanese cuisine.